Camshron/markdownprojects/docs/Opstechonboarding.md

 ### Phone Number Assignment & 911 Acknowledgement

-1. Once a phone number is assigned, the employee **must complete the 911 Acknowledgement** before the number will be activated.

-### Receive the Phone Number

 1. You will be notified by **CAITS** once the new phone number has been assigned.

 ### Notify the Employee

 1. Send the assigned phone number to the employee.
 2. Instruct the employee to complete the 911 Acknowledgement using one of the methods below:

+!!! warning "Important: Activation Delayed Until Complete"
+    The assigned phone number will **not be activated** until the employee completes the 911 Acknowledgement form.

 **Option A (One.IU portal):**